-- Covering Letter - Application Form - Job description and person specification - A statement of the terms and conditions relating to the post - A link to the school's policy on equal opportunities - A link to the school's child protection policy and overarching safeguarding policy - Information setting out the extent of the relationship/contact with children and the degree of responsibility for children that the person will have in the position to be filled - Any other relevant material to attract applicants (e.g., school prospectus)
+- Job advert including a link to the school's policy on equal opportunities and the school's child protection and safeguarding policies - If the role involves engaging in regulated activity relevant to children, we will include a statement in the information pack stating that it is an offence to apply for the role if the applicant is barred from engaging in regulated activity relevant to children. - Application Form - Job description and person specification that set out the extent of the relationship/contact with children and the degree of responsibility for children that the person will have in the position to be filled - Any other relevant material to attract applicants (e.g. a link to the school website)